nextgis/docs_toolbox/source/vectorclip.rst

 Polygon intersection
 ====================

-Finds overlapping areas between objects from 2 polygon layers.
+Finds overlapping areas between features of 2 polygon layers.

 Inputs:

-* Polygon layer 1.
+* Polygon layer 1
-* Polygon layer 2.
+* Polygon layer 2

 Files should be in GDAL-supported format, e.g. GeoPackage, GeoJSON, MapInfo TAB, ESRI Shapefile (the last two - in ZIP-archive).

+You can use this tool to clip line geometry.
+Upload the line layer to the field 1 and the clipping boundary to the field 2.

 Outputs: